suwardhana/tokped-alert/README.md

 # Tokped-Alert

-tokped-alert is php library to get notification when product price is lower than your price.
+tokped-alert is php script to get notification when product price is lower than your price.

 ## Installation